luevano/luevano.xyz/src/blog/a/manga_server_with_komga.md

 mangal inline --manga <option> --query <manga-title>
 ```

-But this will not produce anything because it also needs `--source` (or set the default using the config key `downloader.default_sources`) and either `--json` (for the search result) or `--download` to actually download whatever was found but it could download something you don't want so do the `--json` first.
+But this will not produce anything because it also needs `--source` (or set the default using the config key `downloader.default_sources`) and either `--json` which basically just does the search and returns the result in `json` format or `--download` to actually download whatever is found; I recommend to do `--json` first to check that the correct manga will be downloaded then do `--download`.

 Something not mentioned anywhere is the `--manga` flag options (found it at the source code), it has 3 available options:

 - `first`: first manga entry found for the search.
 - `last`: last manga entry found for the search.
 - `exact`: exact manga title match.
 This is the one I use.

+Similar to `--chapters`, there are a few options not explained (that I found at the source code, too).
+I usually just use `all` but other options:

+- `all`: all chapters found in the chapter list.
+- `first`: first chapter found in the chapter list.
+- `last`: last chapter found in the chapter list
+- `[from]-[to]`: selector for the chapters found in the chapter list, index starts at 0.
+    - If the selectors (`from` or `to`) exceed the amount of chapters in the chapterlist it just adjusts to he maximum available.
+    - I had to fix this at the source code because if you wanted `to` to be the last chapter, it did `to + 1` and it failed due to index out of range.
+- `@[sub]@`: not sure how this works exactly, my understanding is that it's for "named" chapters.

 That said, I'll do an example by using [Mangapill](https://mangapill.com) as source, and will search for [Demon Slayer: Kimetsu no Yaiba](https://mangapill.com/manga/2285/kimetsu-no-yaiba):